CarlosMealha/FEUP-AI-ML-PROJ/README.md

 1. Data preprocessing: Loading the dataset, performing feature extraction, and splitting the data into training and test sets.

-2. Algorithm selection: Defining the KNN, Decision Trees, and SVM algorithms from the scikit-learn library.
+2. Algorithm selection: Defining the KNN, Decision Trees, and SVC.

 3. Model training: Fitting the algorithms to the training data to learn the underlying patterns and relationships.